SockAndSandal/Quire_GrammarChatbot/README.md

   **You**: What is the opposite of brother? \
   **Quire**: brother x sister

 ### BONUS: Ask Quire to tell you a joke.
 Or tell it your name, it will remember.
+You could also ask Quire why it is named that and it will tell you.